-A powerful collection of E.M Bounds Quotes on Prayer.
+In this article we will look at a powerful collection of E.M Bounds Quotes on Prayer.
 These quotes will encourage your prayer walk with the Lord.
+So, let’s begin…

 When it comes to prayer E.M Bounds was a wellspring of knoweldge and revelation.
 In my post on powerful prayer quotes, I share a handful of E.M Bounds quotes.

 But I didn’t feel like it did it justice.
 There were so many other quotes that could be added.
 That’s why I thought I would dedicate a whole post to them.
 I hope you enjoy them.

 I want to keep this little bio on E.M Bounds short.
 My heart is that it would give you a little information into his life and who he was.